Generate data according to a RDF schema

 # Regularity of the heart rate is 'Pulse irregular':

-The snippet of mock data represented above has been translated into a graph to better display a visualization of the connections between the resources.
+The snippet of mock data represented above has been translated into a graph to better display the connections between the resources.

 2.4.2 Instantiation of a Sample